Compass/compass-rails/README.md

-# ENO OF LIFE - compass-rails
+# END OF LIFE - compass-rails

 **Don't use compass, it is no longer supported, see the [compass statement](https://github.com/Compass/compass/pull/2094)**